solnet-aquarium/presentation-digitalrevolution-akl_2015-04-15_the-stack-and-basics/the-stack/browser/03-package-management.md

  - Can use local filesystem
  - Can be used alongside npm
  - Very easy to find, use and create bower libraries
+ - Must manually include bower libraries in your projects - no automatic module loading like npm + browserify or jspm

 Reads from a `bower.json` file, e.g.